Travelling Cheaply: 13 Ways to Afford Travel 2023

 All you have to do is to look after their homes and pets while they are away.

-We are flabbergasted that, one, more people haven’t heard of this, and two, more people aren’t doing this.
-Granted it is easier to house-sit if you are a couple or single.
-It’s not so easy if you have kids or travel with your own pets.
+It is easier to secure a house-sit if you travel as a couple or single.
+But, not so easy if you have kids or travel with your own pets.

 🐾 Sign up today for Vacation Pet Sitting, and you will make the minimal annual signup fee back on your first house sit!